OWASP/Go-SCP/src/database-security/connections.md

 ## Connection string protection

-To keep your connection strings secure, it's always a good practice to put the authentication details on a separated configuration file outside public access.
+To keep your connection strings secure, it's always a good practice to put the authentication details on a separated configuration file, outside of public access.

-Instead of placing your configuration file at `/home/public_html/`, consider `/home/private/configDB.xml` (should be placed in a protected area)
+Instead of placing your configuration file at `/home/public_html/`, consider `/home/private/configDB.xml`: a protected area.

 ```xml
 <connectionDB>